Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that front-loads the primary purpose and key return types.
-No unnecessary words or redundant information.
+The description is a single sentence that efficiently conveys the purpose and key return data.
+It is front-loaded and contains no unnecessary words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.